Nidrux/share-youtube/README.md

 # share-youtube
-A chrome extention that integrates with discord webhooks to share youtube video's with friends ore loved ones
+A chrome extention that integrates with discord webhooks to share youtube video's with friends or loved ones